Delivering and Maintaining Maryland’s Twelve Core Goals for Homeland Security Preparedness by 2016

 - Maryland is among the first states in the nation to connect all acute care hospitals to a public health biosurveillance system.
 DHMH’s Electronic Surveillance System for the Early Notification of Community-based Epidemics (ESSENCE) now includes data from pharmacies, poison control centers, and schools.

-- Developed an annual Cabinet-level exercise rotation to ensure that responses to common natural hazards and homeland security threats are exercised at the highest levels at least once per year.
+- Developed an annual Cabinet-level exercise rotation to ensure that responses to common natural hazards and homeland security threats are exercised at the highest levels at least once per quarter.

-- Created the State’s first Mass Care Shelter Plan and now have ten mass care shelters available for use in extreme emergencies.
+- Created the State’s first Mass Care Shelter Plan and now have eleven state-level mass care shelters available for use in extreme emergencies.

 - Received a near-perfect score for the sixth year in a row since 2008 on the U.S. Coast Guard’s assessment of security at the Port of Baltimore’s MPA terminals.